raspiblitz/raspiblitz/README.md

 ![MainMenu-Services](pictures/mainmenu-services.png)

-As an parallel alternative to the SSH menu there is also the "Ride the Lightning" (RTL) WebUI available:
+As an alternative to the SSH menu the "Ride the Lightning" (RTL) WebUI is available:

 ![RTL-preview](pictures/RTL-dashboard.png)

-You can now activate the following Lightning & Bitcoin Apps on the RaspiBlitz:
+There are further Services that can be switched on:

 * ElectRS (Electrum Server in Rust) [details](https://github.com/romanz/electrs)
 * BTCPayServer (Cryptocurrency Payment Processor) [details](https://btcpayserver.org)